samharrison7/samharrison-hugo/content/posts/ev-holidaying/index.md

 So - perfectly normal, and far from the horror stories that you might have read.
 Were there any disadvantages?
 Maybe, or at least “nuances” that are worth considering, so here is an honest run through of them:

+{{< figure src="craster.jpeg" caption="One of the Type 2 chargers along the Northumberland coast, this one in Craster delivering us 7 kW whilst we went for a walk to Dunstanburgh Castle" alt="Photo of the author in front of a car plugged into an electric vehicle charger" >}}

 ### The nuances

 - Timing your charges can be a little awkward.
 The problem is that rapid chargers can be a bit *too* rapid.
 Charging a 50 kWh battery from 20% to 80% will only take around 40 minutes, which might be a bit too long to sit around doing nothing, but a bit too short to have a proper explore around where you’re parked.
 Slower chargers give the chance for a longer exploration, but you still have to time your exploration to not be longer than it takes to charge your car.